 C. diff goes hyperviral: It’s not just for hospitals anymore

-Posted on behalf of The Bell Law Firm, PLLC on Mar 19, 2012 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Mar 19, 2012 in Nursing Home Injury or Death

 A new study has delivered some startling news to inpatient and outpatient care facilities: The deadly bacterial infection Clostridium difficile has extended its reach beyond hospitals.
 More clinic and nursing home patients are affected than ever before, and they are affected by a particularly resistant, hypervirulent strain of the bacteria.
 Fortunately, researchers and one West Virginia physician have some ideas about how to reverse the trend.

 The Centers for Disease Control and Prevention released the study earlier this month.
 The researchers looked at C. diff infection data from a number of national sources and found that both the infection rate and the mortality rate have reached historic highs.
 What's more, the study undercuts the common belief in the medical community that infections are primarily a problem for hospitals.
 Hospitals accounted for just 25 percent of new infections, while nursing homes and outpatient facilities accounted for the remaining 75 percent.